Born: Laura Annie Buckley

 When the Honours for War Work were announced in August 1917, a week after Laura Annie’s 40th birthday, she was awarded an MBE.
 ‘The honour will give great satisfaction in Halifax where her disinterested work for women for so many years, her known wide sympathies and her gifts as a speaker have won her general regard and esteem’, trumpeted the local paper.
 And in February 1918, there was more to celebrate when the Representation of the People Act gave nearly 6 million women the vote.

 Even before the war ended, Laura Annie was looking for new challenges.
 In March 1918 she became secretary of the Halifax branch of the National Council of Women, an organisation established to co-ordinate women’s voluntary work.
-This brought her into the orbit of Rachel Parsons, Cambridge’s first female student of engineering.
+This brought her into the orbit of Rachel Parsons, Cambridge’s first female student of engineering, who in March 1919 wrote an article for The Queen condemning the Restoration of Pre-War Practices Act, which forced women out of the industrial jobs they had been doing for the last four years.
+This was a topic close to Laura Annie’s heart: she wanted to keep employing the women she had trained up in her Halifax factory.

 On 23rd June 1919, Rachel and her mother, Lady Katherine Parsons, established the Women’s Engineering Society (W.E.S.) with five other founding members including Laura Annie.
 Its aims were to promote the study and practice of engineering among women and to make it easier for women to meet, exchange ideas and publish information on these topics.
 The new Society’s administrator was Caroline Haslett, a 23 year-old electrical engineer, who would become a good friend of Laura Annie’s.

-The W.E.S. suffered an early setback when it failed to prevent the introduction of the Restoration of Pre-War Practices Act, which banned employers from retaining women in jobs done only by men before the War.
-After the Act received Royal Assent in August 1919, Smith, Barker and Willson still refused to dismiss the 21 women working for them and in November, they were taken to court.
+The W.E.S. suffered an early setback when it failed to prevent the introduction of the Act, which received Royal Assent in August 1919, Smith, Barker and Willson still refused to dismiss the 21 women working for them and in November, they were taken to court.
 George and Laura Annie fought all the way, taking their appeal to the London Law Courts in February 1920 after they lost their case at the local Munitions Tribunal.
 In the end they were forced to comply and fined.

 New ventures: houses and electricity